openimis/openimis_docs/user_manual/tools/reports/contribution_commission_overview.rst

     * Commission Rate – a percentage for calculation of commissions depending on the mode

-  #.The title of the report:
+  #.
+The title of the report:

     * Mode